ryanclark/development/README.md

 This uses caching for both Go and Webpack, so although the first initial run will take a few minutes, subsequent runs of `make start` will build both Teleport and the frontend and have them up and running in <5s.

+This should work on all backend versions of Teleport, and webapps from v10 onwards.

 ## Setup

 ### Directory Setup